 You’re probably wondering why I decided to become a naturopathic doctor.
-Unlike a few of my classmates who were lucky to grow up seeing an ND as their primary care physician, I, like most of you, grew up with conventional medicine and I didn’t know that there was anything else.
+For me, it’s a bit of a long winding tale.
+Unlike a few of my classmates who were lucky enough to grow up seeing an ND as their primary care physician, like most of you, I grew up with conventional medicine and I didn’t know that there was anything else.

 In high school by goal was to become a doctor.
 I honestly can’t remember wanting to be anything else, well maybe a pop singer but obviously that didn’t happen!

 Growing up, the only form of medicine I knew existed was conventional Western medicine.
 My dad was a Corpsman in the Navy, which pretty much means he was medical personnel.
 He worked as everything from an EMT to a Physician’s Assistant, Navy style!
 This means I grew up taking over-the-counter medications and antibiotics whenever I got sick.
 It worked, I didn’t have any weird side-effects that I knew of and everything was hunky-dory.
 Sure, it took several weeks to get over a cold but, hey, that’s normal, right?

 For undergrad, I went to the University of California at Irvine and I was a Biological Sciences major.
 I was lucky enough to take the first pharmacy class offered at UCI (they were still developing the pharmacy degree at that time).
 It was a great class and the teacher was really awesome.
 Because of her I got interested in becoming a pharmaceutical researcher.
 I wanted to work for a big pharmaceutical company and research new drugs that would help millions of people.
 I thought it would be amazing to discover a new drug that would help the world.
 I imagined my name recorded in history books, it was going to be great!